microbiomedata/nmdc-runtime/docs/draft.md

 merge error.
 Before a job run is marked done, metadata submissions for the run that fail schema validation will return warnings, but the submission will be accepted.

-## Registering a run of a workflow job, and submitting metadata for the run
+## Example: Registering a run of a workflow job, and submitting metadata for the run

 There is no need to "claim" a job.
 See a job you want to run, or that you have already run?
 POST a new (`done:false`, the default) run for the job `job_id` so that your intent is